Chi-Square Test

 Conclusion

-In this tutorial titled ‘The Complete Guide to Chi-square test’, you explored the concept of Chi-square distribution and how to find the related values.
-You also take a look at how the critical value and chi-square value is related to each other.
+In this tutorial titled ‘The Complete Guide to the Chi-square test, ’ you explored the concept of Chi-square distribution and how to find the related values.
+You also look at how the critical value and Chi-Square value are related.

 If you want to gain more insight, get a work-ready understanding of statistical concepts, and learn how to use them to get into a career in Data Analytics, our Post Graduate Program in Data Analytics in partnership with Purdue University should be your next stop.
 A comprehensive program with training from top practitioners and in collaboration with IBM will be all you need to kickstart your career in the field.
 Get started today!